 If you fold the rear seats flat you can accommodate 1486 litres of luggage, which is more than you get in some medium-sized estates.
 With the seats upright, you still get a reasonable 440 litres.
 All that’s missing is a folding front passenger seat for very long loads and a little extra oddment storage, but you can’t have everything.

-Like its Kia Venga sister model, the ix20 comes with a choice of 1.4-litre and 1.6-litre petrol or diesel engines.
-The diesels are only offered with a six-speed manual gearbox, while the 1.4-litre petrol engine gets a five-speed unit.
-The 1.6-litre petrol engine is only available coupled to a four-speed automatic transmission replacing the antiquated four-speed unit.
+Like its Kia Venga sister model, the ix20 comes with a choice of 1.4-litre and 1.6-litre petrol or a 1.6-litre diesel engine.
+The diesel is only offered with a six-speed manual gearbox, while the 1.4-litre petrol engine gets a five-speed unit.
+The 1.6-litre petrol engine is now coupled to a six-speed automatic transmission replacing the antiquated four-speed unit.

 The cleanest and most efficient engine in the range is the 1.6-litre diesel, however, thanks in part to its stop/start system.
 Hyundai claims 64.2mpg and 117g/km of CO2 for its 115bhp and 192lb ft diesel, which can acclerate the ix20 from 0-62mph in a reasonable 11.5sec.